-ENTPs are skeptical and analytical individuals who are generally easy-going and casual.
+ENTPs are sceptical and analytical individuals who are easy-going and casual.
 They are big picture thinkers, always thinking about how to improve existing systems and situations with new innovative ideas.

 When speaking about these ideas, they are usually very persuasive in convincing people to their point of view.

-Being skeptical, they are often questioning others about their points of views and debating others’ perspective, believing that it leads to mutual growth and understanding.
+Being sceptical, they are often questioning others about their points of views and debating others’ perspective, believing that it leads to mutual growth and understanding.

 They are independent and casual, preferring that others allow them to perform their tasks independently.